SkMdSufiyan/Day23-react-CRUD-Task/README.md

 # Day23-react-CRUD-Task
+Kindly check "App.js", "Dashboard.js", "Users.js", "ActionUsers.js", "Profile.js", "EditProfile.js" files to verify the code.
-The CRUD operations using react.
+The CRUD operations using React.
 The "App.js" is the main file and handles all the routings.
-The "Dashboard.js" file handles the dashboad.
+The "Dashboard.js" file handles the dashboard.
 The "Users.js" file handles listing the users.
 The "ActionUsers.js" file handles both create-user and edit-user.
 The "Profile.js" file handles profile page to view the complete profile of user.